Hamiltonian and Noether charges in first order gravity: Conserved charges

-We can formally compare the expression (\ref{entropy Wald}) with our result (\ref{variation_noether_charge_horizon_palatini}), taking in account all differences between the two approaches.
+We can formally compare the expression (\ref{entropy Wald}) with our result (\ref{variation_noether_charge_horizon_palatini}), taking into account all differences between the two approaches.
 We see that, if we impose that $\de\k_{(\xi )} =0$, then the result in (\ref{variation_noether_charge_horizon_palatini}) would look like (\ref{entropy Wald}).
-But this restriction is not consistent with the result of \cite{afk}, as we saw in the previous subsection, that the surface gravity is a function of the area of the horizon and that this is a necessary condition in order to have a well defined Hamiltonian.
-As we have seen in this subsection in neither of the cases, Palatini action with or without surface term, the variation of a corresponding Noether charge relative to an isolated horizon is proportional to $\kappa_{(\xi )}\de a_\D$.
+But this restriction is not consistent with the result of \cite{afk} that shows that, as we saw in the previous subsection, the surface gravity is a function of the area of the horizon, and that this is a necessary condition to have a well defined Hamiltonian.
+As we have seen in this subsection, in neither of the cases, namely Palatini action with or without surface term, is the variation of a corresponding Noether charge relative to an isolated horizon proportional to $(\kappa_{(\xi )}\de a_\D)$.\footnote{nor to $\delta a_\D$, for that matter.} Note that this fact poses a challenge to the generality of the result relating Noether charge and energy (or entropy) derived in \cite{iw}.